Chanhassen, MN

 NOTE: The Chanhassen Fire Department does not change or install smoke alarms in residential homes.
 Homeowners should use the guides provided to install smoke alarms in their homes or hire a professional.
 Most electricians or handyman-type businesses offer this type of service.

 - No permit is required for a recreational fire.
+However, there are guidelines for what qualifies as a recreational fire.
+Click here for our Recreational Fire Policy.

 - A fire that is 3 ft. x 3 ft. in size and used for recreational purposes.

-- No; however, it is in your best interests to notify your neighbors that you’re having a fire.
+No; however, it is in your best interests to notify your neighbors that you’re having a fire.
 Sometimes the Fire Department receives calls from neighbors unaware of the recreational fire.

 Franchise Fees